cvee112/productivity-automations/README.md

 # Productivity Automations in macOS
 This is a collection of guides for productivity automations in macOS.

 **Who this is for:** People who don't have much coding experience but want to implement basic productivity automations without downloading an app.
-While I wrote what follows with macOS (OS X) in mind, modifying parts should make things work in Linux as well.
+While I wrote what follows with macOS in mind, modifying parts should make things work in Linux as well.

 **Disclaimer:** These work for my system, but modify the steps as you see fit!
 I'm not an expert and I just figured things out by reading online and piecing together what works for me.